Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Systemd-Boot.
 (Hard Mode)<br>
 This bootloader is what I would recommended to you as the packages are preinstalled onto your system during install and are only targeted to booting a singular OS.

-If you choose to install GRUB then ONLY do 12a.<br>
+If you choose to install GRUB then ONLY do 13a.<br>
-If you choose to install rEFInd then ONLY do 12b.<br>
+If you choose to install rEFInd then ONLY do 13b.<br>
-If you choose to install Systemd-Boot then ONLY do 12c.
+If you choose to install Systemd-Boot then ONLY do 13c.

-### 12a.
+### 13a.
 GRUB.
 (Linux dual boot/Easy Mode)
 a.
 Run `pacman -S grub efibootmgr` to install the necessary packages for installing GRUB.<br>
 b.
 Once the packages are downloaded, run `grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB` to inject and install GRUB into your system.<br>
 c.
 Once the bootloader is installed, run `grub-mkconfig -o /boot/grub/grub.cfg` to generate the configuration files for the bootloader.

-### 12b. rEFInd.
+### 13b. rEFInd.
 (Medium Mode)
 a.
 Run `pacman -S refind` to install the necessary packages for installing rEFInd.<br>
 b.
 Once the packages are downloaded, run `refind-install` to inject and install rEFInd to your system.<br>
 c.
 Once the bootloader is installed, run `nano /boot/refind_linux.conf` and modify the "Boot with standard options" line so that it has `initrd=[Your CPU Brand]-ucode.img` at the end.
 (This will need fixing in the future)

-### 12c.
+### 13c.
 Systemd-Boot.
 (Requires manual entries/Hard Mode)
 a.
 You will not need to download any packages when installing SystemD-Boot but you will need to verify the presence of the efi firmware on your system, to do this run `ls /sys/firmware/efi/efivars` to verify if the system efi firmware is mounted and installed.<br>
 b.
-Once confirmed the presence of efi firmware, run `bootctl install` to inject and install Systemd-Boot to your system.<br
+Once confirmed the presence of efi firmware, run `bootctl install` to inject and install Systemd-Boot to your system.<br>
 c.
 Once the bootloader is installed, run `nano /boot/loader/entries/arch.conf` and add the following lines.
 ```
 title Arch Linux